 - Subject matter: for example, Tanium Client administration or Windows system administration

-For content that is provided through Tanium modules and content packs, keep the content objects in their original Tanium-provided content sets.
+For content that is provided through Tanium solutions, keep the content objects in their original Tanium-provided content sets.
 To sustain this practice when moving content between content sets, create copies of Tanium-provided content and move the copies instead of the original versions.
 Contact Tanium Support before proceeding if you need to move original Tanium-provided content.

 The following are best practices for managing roles:

-- Configure module roles before advanced or micro admin roles.
-Module permissions grant access to a specific module and often provide additional advanced and micro admin permissions.
+- Configure custom roles that specify module permissions before configuring roles that specify platform content or administration permissions.
+Module permissions allow access to a specific module and often provide additional platform content and administration permissions.

 - When configuring roles, take advantage of their modularity and cumulative effect on user permissions.
 For example, instead of creating a role with all the permissions that a particular user needs, and creating another role with only slightly different permissions for another user, create several roles with smaller but unique permissions sets.
 You can then mix and match these minimalistic roles among various users to achieve the same effective permissions as individual roles that have comprehensive permissions.
-For details, see Effective role permissions.
+For details, see View effective role permissions.

 Users and user groups